Introduction to GIS Software

 - Quality Check and Testing: Quality checks and testing is done to avoid bug and erroneous data.
 These checks are based on various quality standards.
 Organizations like HERE maps use LEAN and Six Sigma techniques to maintain the benchmark.
 Internal and ISO certified audits are also performed to maintain data credibility.

 - Release and Support: The updated GIS data is then rolled out to concerned customers with accurate changes.
 Organizations are always ready for feedback and surveys regarding the quantity and quality of data.

 Like much other domain level software, GIS software is classified into Licensed software and Free version software.
-The software which is used in major projects to handle complex geospatial data and their queries are classified into Licensed software.
+The software used in major projects to handle complex geospatial data and their queries is classified into Licensed software.
 Clients have to buy a subscription to licensed software.
 This purely depends on the contractual terms and the requirements of the clients.
-Free version software is free of cost and it doesn’t require any subscription or an agreement.
+Free version software is free of cost, and it doesn’t require any subscription or an agreement.
 The packages are freely available on the websites of the service providers.
 Both sets of software have a different target audience.
-Free version software is widely used by fresh graduates of Geo-informatics and Paid versions are used by organizations.
+Fresh graduates of Geo-informatics widely use free version software, and organizations use paid versions.

 Some of the well-known paid GIS software: ArcGIS by ESRI, AutoCAD Map 3D by Autodesk, Atlas by HERE Maps, and Geo-media by Hexagon geospatial.